Metals and precious stones

 Karat

-The weight of a diamond is measured in carats.
-This unit of measure, stems back to ancient times in India.
-Indians used carob seeds (which have a constant weight) in order to determine the weight of a stone and this unit of measure (minus the carob seed) is still used today.
-1 carat equals around 0,20 grams or 100 points.
-Thus a diamond of 0,50 carats weighs approximately 0,10 grams and is equivalent to 50 points.
-The size and price of a diamond are directly related to its carat weight, but not proportionately in its increase.
-Large diamonds are extremely rare thereby explaining their high value.
+The weight of the stones is expressed in carats.
+This unit of measurement preserved since antiquity comes from India where carob seeds (which have a constant weight) were used as a standard for weighing precious stones.
+1 carat is approximately 0.20 grams or 100 points.
+So a 0.50 carat diamond weighs approximately 0.10 grams and is equivalent to 50 points.
+The size and price of a diamond are directly related to its carat weight, but not proportionally in its increase.
+Large diamonds are rare, explaining their high value.
+The value is exponential; so the larger a diamond is, the higher its price per carat will be.

 Moissanite

+Moissanite (silicon carbide) is the stone that is closest to a diamond on several levels: its brilliance, its color, its hardness, to name a few.
 Moissanite does exist naturally on earth, but it is extremely rare.
-This is why synthetic moissanite created in the laboratory is much more affordable and available.
+This is why synthetic moissanite, created in the laboratory, is much more affordable and available to adorn and make your jewels shine.

-Learn more about moissanite in this blog post.
+Learn a little more about moissanite in this blog post.

-Flamme en rose is a proud certified retailer offering the Forever One moissanites from Charles & Colvard.
+Flamme en rose is a certified retailer proud to offer Forever One moissanites from Charles & Colvard.

 Ruby